Achieve gender equality and empower all women and girls.

 This is where the United Nations (UN) and its Sustainable Development Goal (SDG) #5 come into play.
 It is specifically targeted toward ending discrimination against women and girls throughout the world.
 As the UN notes, “Gender equality is not only a fundamental human right, but a necessary foundation for a peaceful, prosperous, and sustainable world.”

-If the world succeeds in achieving this goal by the 2030 target date, women would no longer experience extreme violence, such as trafficking and sexual exploitation.
+When the world succeeds in achieving this goal, and the target date is 2030, women would no longer experience extreme violence, such as trafficking and sexual exploitation.
 Harmful practices such as forced marriage and female genital mutilation would end.
 Women would have universal access to sexual and reproductive health information, and they would have equal rights to economic resources.
 And technology would promote the empowerment of women everywhere.

 Progress is being made in all aspects of women’s and girls’ lives – including the area of economic and business empowerment.
 Through initiatives like the ones here, women are starting to gain the most basic rights, such as access to the Internet, financial inclusion, and entrepreneurial empowerment.

-A recent report by the World Wide Web Foundation found that women in poor urban areas of developing countries are 50% less likely to use the Internet than men.
+The World Wide Web Foundation and Women’s Rights Online (WRO) network found that women in poor urban areas of developing countries are 50% less likely to use the Internet than men.
 The report also found that women are 30%–50% less likely to use the Internet to increase their income or participate in public life.

 Lack of Internet access is a way of keeping women systematically underserved, according to NetHope, an organization that creates collaborations between nonprofit organizations and technology companies to serve populations in developing countries.
-NetHope and its partners created the Women and the Web Alliance, which introduced more than 100,000 15- to 25-year-old Kenyan and Nigerian women and girls to the Internet to advance their social and economic empowerment.
-In addition, thanks to this initiative, 540,000 women now have access to online e-learning and mentoring programs.
+NetHope and its partners created the Women and the Web Alliance with the goal of introducing more than 600,000 15- to 25-year-old Kenyan and Nigerian women and girls to the Internet to advance their social and economic empowerment.
+In addition, the initiative aims to support 540,000 women with online e-learning and mentoring programs.

 Data from the World Bank suggests that approximately 2.5 billion people do not have a formal account at a financial institution, and only 47% of women have a bank account versus 55% of men.
 To counteract this kind of inequality, Compartamos Banco opened its doors in 1990 to provide financing to female small business owners with low incomes.
 Today, more than 90% of the bank’s 2.8 million clients in Mexico, Guatemala, and Peru are women.
 With tools such as loans, savings accounts, insurance, and financial education, the bank hopes to give the women it serves what they need to have a better quality of life.